-The Illuminated Collage home activity uses family art making as a creative way to share feelings.
 A collage is a type of art that is made up of lots of different pieces.
-You’ll be making this collage together – with the young people or others in your home – each person adding their own unique pieces to the whole.
-By sharing our feelings together through art, we create an entry point for conversations about emotional and mental health, and bring these feelings and conversations out of the shadows and into the light!
+Whether at home or in a classroom, you’ll make this collage with young people, each person adding their own unique pieces to the whole.
+By sharing feelings together through art, we create an entry point for conversations about mental health, and bring these feelings out of the shadows and into the light!

 In short, stigma is the result of negative stereotypes about certain groups of people.
 People who are labeled negatively often experience fear, shame, or even discrimination that keeps them from seeking connections and support.
 Mental health stigma can cause individuals struggling with a mental or behavioral health challenge to not seek help, and to separate themselves from others.
 Stigma can also lead to loss of self-esteem and make it difficult for individuals struggling with a mental health challenge to make friends.